microsoft/MCW-Building-a-resilient-IaaS-architecture/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

     The IIS Web Servers will be configured in the Apps Subnet and built on VMs.
 To help manage the load and provide performance options, the servers will be deployed into a Scale Set within Azure.
 This will allow Contoso the option to scale-up, scale-out, and even scale-down and scale-in based on the need.
 It will cease Contoso's practice of scaling manually as it is rife with issues and lacks the automated scaling that can be provided otherwise for resiliency.

     Contoso's use of an Availability Set for the Web farm VMs should be applauded.
 Availability Sets provide protection and resiliency against unplanned and planned downtime.
 We configured the availability set to spread the VMs across **three** fault domains and **five** update domains.
-To minimize disruption, the application will remain in West Central US.
+To minimize disruption, the application will remain in East US 2.
 Availability Zones are not available in all Azure regions, however as they are made available to more regions, Contoso can achieve an even higher level of resiliency by moving to them.

     A change of the Health Probe on the Load Balancer to use an HTTP health probe rather than a TCP probe is wise.
 The HTTP probe will monitor for HTTP code 200, indicating a healthy web site.
 If anything, other than a 200 is detected (such as the HTTP 500 the customers experienced), then that server will be removed from the rotation until the site is deemed healthy again.